-The following table shows the annual and long-term compensation paid or awarded during the three-year period ended December 31, 2004 to Mr. Loranger, Mr. Giuliano and the four other most highly paid executive officers of ITT Industries for 2004.
+The following table shows the annual and long-term compensation paid or awarded during the three-year period ended December 31, 2005 to Mr. Loranger, Mr. Williams, Mr. Ayers and the four other most highly paid executive officers of ITT Industries for 2005.
+Share numbers are adjusted to reflect the Company's February 21, 2006 2:1 stock split.